Nobara 54 Published by Philipp Esselbach 0

 GloriousEggroll is preparing a new Nobara Linux release based on Fedora Linux 40.
 Users who are currently running Nobara Linux 39 can already upgrade to the new version.

-A new Nobara 38 Linux release from GloriousEggroll includes a new SteamDeck edition in addition to several fixes.
-The Nobara project is a customized version of Fedora Linux that includes modifications for gaming such as WINE dependencies, obs-studio, third-party codec packages like those for gstreamer, third-party drivers like NVIDIA drivers, etc.
+GloriousEggroll has released a new Nobara Linux update to update recent repository fixes.
+The Nobara project is a modified version of Fedora Linux that includes gaming-specific modifications such as WINE dependencies, obs-studio, third-party codec packages such as those for gstreamer, third-party drivers such as NVIDIA drivers, and so on.